isomerpages/nlb-biblioasia/_podcast/Episode 3/Transcript.md

 So when you went, could you even find your father's mural?

 Dahlia    <br>
 No, I managed to get the souvenir programme that was published in 1964.
 There were two pages where they showed a plan of the building.
-So we could count...
-There were pillars...
-They indicated pillars.
+There were pillars.
 So basically we were counting pillars.
 While we were walking there, there were some air force people who joined us, and they were very helpful.
 They said, Okay, let's go here.
 And then one of the men said, "Ah, I think there is a mural."
 And I said, "Where?"
 They went to the site, and then they pulled the board.
 They said, See.
 No, no, it's not.
 It was something else.
 I was looking up because I remember from the photographs I've seen in the NAS [National Archives of Singapore] collection, that there were phone booths.
 And my father's mural was above the phones, but going around, where are the phone booths?
 I thought I saw something that looked like booths, but they were all used as something else.
-So you can't really...
+So you can't really.
 We went around searching, so we had a small entourage following us.
 And we couldn't find it.
 We walked up to Bill's mural, had a close look.
 We could see that the mosaic tiles were not like the usual flooring mosaic tiles.
 They were very pretty.
 Some of them were millefiori tiles, some of them had shimmer, a bit of a glitter.
 So they were not just flat, plain tiles.
 They were very nice.

 Jimmy    <br>
 So that was a bit of a wasted journey.
 But subsequently you found out that there's a reason you couldn't find your father's mural.

 Dahlia    <br>
 While we were there, at the end of the tour, the PR [officer] said that they were moving over to a new building.
 And once they have taken everything done, then they would be able to find out where the two murals were located.
 At that time, we didn't know that the murals were destroyed, we assumed that they were whole.
 So I said, Okay.
 They would inform us, but I think they were very busy and everything, so nobody informed us.
-So until 2012, when Bill was in Singapore...
-I invited him to attend an exhibition.
+So until 2012, when Bill was in Singapore, I invited him to attend an exhibition.
 We were informed by somebody who saw the murals that two of the murals were destroyed.
 The only one remaining was the "Skyline of Singapore", because it was up there.
-I asked, how was it?
-What was left?
-My father's mural...
-The figures were torn out.
-While Bill's one, the bottom half was gone.
+I asked, "How was it?
+What was left?"
+In my father's mural, the figures were torn out, while in Bill's one, the bottom half was gone.

 Jimmy    <br>
 Oh, how did your father feel when you told him this?